Insurance Issues

 and Medicaid.

-- 65 years or older and entitled to Social Security
+and entitled to Social Security

-- Totally disabled and collecting Social Security, regardless of age
+disabled and collecting Social Security,

 - Legally blind

-- On renal dialysis, regardless of age
+- On renal dialysis,

 Medicaid is a health insurance